blockbusterkit6/Simulated-Penetration-Tests/README.md

 - **Exploitation Techniques:** Exploited vulnerabilities using Metasploit and custom payloads.
 - **Post-Exploitation:** Gained hands-on experience in maintaining access and performing reconnaissance inside a compromised system.
 - **Reporting:** Developed skills in documenting findings and providing remediation suggestions to strengthen network security.

----

-Feel free to use this format for your GitHub repository!
-You can include code snippets, screenshots, and links to relevant tools just as shown above to make it look polished and professional.
-Let me know if you'd like any further adjustments!